These are some frequently asked questions about the festival

 During the festival weekend, attendees can bring their tents, campervans or trailer tents.
 You will need to buy the relevant campervan or camping tag in addition to your ticket.
 Please remember the festival is on a slope.

-For more information on camping at the festival, download our Camping Guide here
+For more information on camping at the festival, please see our Festival Camping Guide

 How do I book a tent or campervan pass?